 TriMark Legal Funding is one of America’s original lawsuit funding companies.
-We have provided fast, low-cost BSA pre-settlement funding for over a decade.
+We have provided fast, low-cost BSA lawsuit loans for over a decade.

 BSA Lawsuit Loans Are Suspended Temporarily

-TriMark Legal Funding will resume BSA pre-settlement funding as soon as feasible.
-To be added to our notification list and receive an email alert when that happens, complete the form below.
+TriMark Legal Funding will resume Boy Scout lawsuit loans as soon as it is feasible.
+If you would like to receive an email alert notification when that happens, please complete the form below.

 Boy Scout Lawsuit Loans

 TriMark Legal Funding has been providing Boy Scout lawsuit loans since 2011.

 In the past, we offered post-settlement funding on settled individual Boy Scout sexual abuse cases.
 Most recently, we provided pre-settlement cash advances on the pending BSA mass tort multidistrict litigation.